 ScanSource (SCSC) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the technology products distributor had gained 1.83% over the past month.
-This has outpaced the Industrial Products sector's gain of 1.08% and lagged the S&P 500's gain of 2.96% in that time.
+Coming into today, shares of the technology products distributor had gained 4.28% in the past month.
+In that same time, the Industrial Products sector gained 2.47%, while the S&P 500 gained 5.66%.

-Wall Street will be looking for positivity from SCSC as it approaches its next earnings report date.
-This is expected to be November 9, 2021.
-The company is expected to report EPS of $0.75, up 78.57% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $802.2 million, up 2.52% from the prior-year quarter.
+Investors will be hoping for strength from SCSC as it approaches its next earnings release, which is expected to be November 9, 2021.
+On that day, SCSC is projected to report earnings of $0.75 per share, which would represent year-over-year growth of 78.57%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $802.2 million, up 2.52% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.23 per share and revenue of $3.32 billion.
-These totals would mark changes of +17.88% and +4.65%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.23 per share and revenue of $3.32 billion, which would represent changes of +17.88% and +4.65%, respectively, from the prior year.

 Any recent changes to analyst estimates for SCSC should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-SCSC is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+SCSC currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, SCSC currently has a Forward P/E ratio of 11.69.
-Its industry sports an average Forward P/E of 22.86, so we one might conclude that SCSC is trading at a discount comparatively.
+Looking at its valuation, SCSC is holding a Forward P/E ratio of 11.23.
+This valuation marks a discount compared to its industry's average Forward P/E of 22.78.

 The Industrial Services industry is part of the Industrial Products sector.
-This group has a Zacks Industry Rank of 161, putting it in the bottom 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 104, which puts it in the top 41% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.